can weed cause depersonalization

 And the good news is that Depersonalization Disorder is not permanent.

-If you're experiencing feeling of DPDR and anxiety months after smoking weed, that doesn't mean it's going to last forever.
+Even if you've been experiencing feelings of DPDR and anxiety months or years after smoking weed, that doesn't mean it's going to last forever.
 All it means is that the DPDR and anxiety have been in a feedback loop since the trigger incident.

 It's a defence mechanism of the brain that's meant to last only a few minutes.
 It's perfectly natural.
 As with all anxiety-based conditions, people get this and recover from it all the time.